ishiahirake/ohmyubuntu/README.md

 Oh My Ubuntu is a script to set up a previous configured environment.

+Limitations:

+- When install zsh, you will be asked to change default shell to zsh or not, No matter of your choice the zsh will be launched, type `exit` then this script will go on.

 ## Software

 The following software will be installed: